-The Financial Independence Dough Hub (FIDoughHub) is dedicated to helping others achieve financial independence or retire early (FI or FIRE), and with helping others manage and enjoy their FIDough after achieving FI.
+The Financial Independence Dough Hub (FIDoughHub) is dedicated to educating others about financial independence with helping others manage and enjoy their FIDough after retiring or otherwise achieving financial independence.
 In sum, it is a collection of education, entertainment, and tools for raising, caring for, and feeding your FIDough.

 Although FIDough Hub may occasionally cover other topics related to personal finance, we assume you already understand the money basics, e.g., eliminate debt, spend less than you earn, and invest the difference wisely.
 Additionally, FIDoughHub focuses on early FI, but most of the resources work regardless of one’s age and can help you answer questions like, when can I retire?

 To many, “retirement” conjures up images of sitting on the beach or playing endless rounds of golf.
-Although one must have some level of financial independence to retire, the concept of financial independence or FI is different.
-It simply means having the financial wherewithal to pursue those activities that you find the most rewarding and bring you the most satisfaction without regard to the financial remuneration attached to those activities.
+But a growing number of people want to achieve financial independence and retire early (FIRE) so they can pursue those activities that they find the most rewarding without regard to the financial remuneration attached to those activities.
+Those activities may or may not include “work” in the traditional sense.
+For that reason, “retirement” doesn’t fit many within the FIRE community.

 Why is this website different?